shakshu-r/bharatlink-mesh-simulator/README.md

 * Network failure during disasters
 * Poor connectivity in rural areas
-* Network congestion in crowded events
+* Network congestion

-👉 Result: Communication breakdown when it’s needed the most.
+👉 Communication becomes unreliable when it is needed most.

 ---